All Episodes

 They don't care.

-And the school systems, as you mentioned, you know, and and Baltimore, where I spent many years working, you know, some of the schools were deemed inadequate through the No Child Left Behind program, and the children in those schools were gonna be sent to schools that were functioning appropriately.
+And the school systems, as you mentioned, and Baltimore, where I spent many years working, some of the schools were deemed inadequate through the No Child Left Behind program.

-And the politicians came and surrounded those schools and said, No, these are our schools, these are our failing schools and our failing students.
+And the politicians came and surrounded those schools and say, no, these are our schools.

 I mean, just crazy stuff.

-They don't really think about the implications of what they're doing and and how it's hurting them and how it's hurting their communities.
+They don't really think about the implications of what they're doing and how it's hurting them and how it's hurting their communities.

-You you might be more optimistic than me.
+You might be more optimistic than me.

 I do believe that.

-I I believe that too.
+I believe that too.

 We abuse it less than anyone else that's ever had power, and we use it to advance the human condition.

-I've talked a lot about that.
+I've talked a lot about that, and I believe we will continue to do that.

-And I believe we will continue to do that, but I see you know these forces surrounding the system that made us great, the founding principles that guide us, and they want to tear it all down and replace it with what we know to be a predictable failure with false promises, lofty goals, rhetoric, slogans, bumper stickers that will result in failure, utter failure.
+But I see, you know, these forces surrounding the system that made us great, the founding principles that guide us, and they want to tear it all down and replace it with what we know to be a predictable failure with false promises, lofty goals, rhetoric, slogans, bumper stickers that will result in failure, utter failure.

-It is there is no ambiguity about where this ends.
+There is no ambiguity about where this ends.

-Uh you know, when he washes his hands of us, you know, then we threw him out of school, Dr. Carson.
+You know, when he washes his hands of us, you know, then we threw him out of school, Dr. Carson.

 He's not there anymore.